teranth/ltm/README.md

 - `cancelled` - Cancelled tickets
 - `wontfix` - Will not be fixed

+Notes:

+- The formatter and summaries also treat `completed` and `done` as closed in displays.

 ### Content Length Limits

 - **Ticket names**: 1-100 characters